To improve patients’ lives

 Patients are the heart of our science

-That’s why we apply the rigor of data to everything we do, whether we’re working in neurology, oncology, or rare diseases—we strive to leave no patient behind.
+That’s why we apply the rigor of data to everything we do, whether we’re working in neurology, oncology, or rare disease—we strive to leave no patient behind.
 We’ve shaped our research and development pipeline with a goal of launching at least one new drug or meaningful indication every year.

 Ipsen’s commitment to oncology is demonstrated by its growing portfolio of therapies aimed at helping patients with neuroendocrine tumors, advanced kidney cancer (renal cell carcinoma) and liver cancer (hepatocellular carcinoma).